Economy of Iceland: Geography and resources

 By far the largest of the many Icelandic hydroelectric power stations is Kárahnjúkar Hydropower Plant (690 MW) in the area north of Vatnajökull.
 Other stations include Búrfell (270 MW), Hrauneyjarfoss (210 MW), Sigalda (150 MW), Blanda (150 MW), and more.
 Iceland has explored the feasibility of exporting hydroelectric energy via submarine cable to mainland Europe and also actively seeks to expand its power-intensive industries, including aluminium and ferro-silicon smelting plants.

-Recent geological research has improved the likelihood of Iceland having sizable off-shore oil reserves within its 200 mile economic zone in the seabed of the Jan Mayen area.

 Sectors

 In 2017 the proportion of Iceland's exports was: tourism 42%, seafood 17%, aluminium 16%, other 24%.

 Tourism

-Tourism is Iceland's largest export sector by far.
-Tourism accounted for more than 33% of the country's GDP in 2019.
-Iceland is one of the most tourism dependent countries on earth.
+Tourism is one of Iceland's largest export sector.
+Tourism accounted for more than 12% of the country's GDP in 2017.
+Iceland is one of the most tourism-dependent countries on Earth.
 In October 2017 the tourism sector directly employed around 26,800 people, with the total number of employees in the country being 186,900.

-At the start of the growth period around 2010 tourism benefited from a weak ISK but a strong ISK is now cooling down the sector.
-Since 2010 tourist arrivals in Iceland have increased by 378%.
+At the start of the growth period around 2010, tourism benefited from a weak ISK, but a strong ISK then cooled down the sector.
+From 2010 to 2018, tourist arrivals in Iceland increased by 378%.